Why Most Leadership Programs Don’t Change Behavior

 Pressure returned.

-And the same habits, the same patterns, the same ways of leading quietly took over again.
+And the same habits, the same patterns, the same ways of working quietly took over again.

 That’s the part we don’t always talk about enough.

-A leadership program can feel powerful in the room and still have very little impact once people return to their actual jobs.
+A leadership program can feel powerful in the room and still have very little impact once people return to their regular work.

-And if leadership behavior doesn’t change in real life, then the program—no matter how strong the content was—hasn’t fully done its job.
+And if leadership behavior doesn’t change in day-to-day interactions, then the program—no matter how strong the content was—hasn’t fully done its job.

 Why the Workshop High Fades So Fast